nhsconnect/FHIR-NRLS-API/pages/overview/overview_pointer_lifecycle.md

 #### Update of an existing Pointer ####

-As noted in the create section typically update will be invoked on a Pointer when the Provider needs to change its status from current to one of superseded or entered in error.
+As noted in the [update](api_interaction_update.html) section typically update will be invoked on a Pointer when the Provider needs to change its status from current to one of superseded or entered in error.
 In general Providers should refrain from changing any of the other properties on an existing Pointer instead preferring to create a new one.